viewstools/docs/README.md

 TODO Map concept of embedded views to variables with an example of updating font family across the application

+## Properties

+TODO Explain the difference between internal and external props

 ## Blocks